 Mr Fezziwig is instructing a young Scrooge and his fellow apprentice, Dick, to ready the premises for their annual Christmas party.

 The scene fills as in come a fiddler, Mrs Fezziwig, all the other Fezziwigs and the employees.

-They enjoy music and dancing and when finally the joyous evening comes to a close Scrooge is forced to reflect on his own treatment as an employer regarding his staff.
+They enjoy music and dancing and when finally the joyous evening comes to a close Scrooge is forced to reflect on his own behaviour as an employer.